El-Dorado-Market/dkit-demo/README.md

 In general the Node.js globals `Buffer` and `global` need to be polyfilled.
 If you're using vite it's as easy as installing and configuring [vite-plugin-node-polyfills](https://npmjs.com/package/vite-plugin-node-polyfills)

+## Note on tsconfig.json

+Because of the usage of `enum`s, the [erasableSyntaxOnly](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-8.html#the---erasablesyntaxonly-option) `compilerOption` in your `tsconfig.json` has to be turned off.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.